-We spent the last 3 days in fairytale Bagan, where thousands of Buddhist temples, stupas and pagodas are scattered in an area of about 5000 hectares.
+We spent a couple of days in fairytale Bagan, where thousands of Buddhist temples, stupas and pagodas are scattered in an area of about 5000 hectares.
 Even the partially 38-39°C could not take away the magic of this place.

 Bagans´ temples were built mainly between the 11th and 13th century, when Bagan was the seat of the Myanmar dynasty, and were renovated widely during the last 3 decades.
 There are different architectural styles: some square buildings have narrow and dark corridors, 4 entrances facing each direction, others have bright spacious interiors.
 The stupas stand out with their beautiful, often golden cone tops reaching into the sky.
 On some pagodas we could recognize Hindi style marks, on others elements of the Chinese architecture.